Frequently Asked Questions

-Blue Room Productions is a state-of-the-art professional production and recording studio with facilities based in Bethesda, Maryland, and Herndon, Virginia.
+Blue Room Productions is a state-of-the-art professional production and recording studio based in Bethesda, Maryland.
 We are located minutes from the beltway and the downtown Washington D.C. area.
 Our company specializes in studio recording, mixing, mastering, voiceover ADR sessions, mobile on-site location audio recording, and audio engineering classes & workshops.

 Our studio prices are simple.

 - Full-day sessions (10 hours) are $800

 - Prefer not to book a block of hours?
 You may also book by-the-hour at $100/hour

 - Check payable to Blue Room Productions (received at least 3 days prior to session date)